fantabulous-tech/unity-ink-graph/README.md

 # Unity Ink Graph

-Unity scripts for exporting a `.tgf` file for importing into the [yEd Graph Editor](https://www.yworks.com/products/yed) from a root `.ink` file.
+Unity scripts for creating a `.tgf` graph file for importing into the [yEd Graph Editor](https://www.yworks.com/products/yed) from a root `.ink` file written in [Inkle's Ink scripting language](https://www.inklestudios.com/ink/).

-Here is an example of 'The Intercept' as an exported graph in the yEd Graph Editor.
+Here is an example of ['The Intercept'](https://www.inklestudios.com/ink/theintercept/) ink story looks like as an exported graph in the yEd Graph Editor.

 ![image](https://user-images.githubusercontent.com/73082145/112088971-a23bab80-8bf5-11eb-9e62-5d7b9edfb165.png)

 ## Installation

-1. Pull down this project.
+1. Pull down this project from GitHub.
 2. Install the free [yEd Graph Editor](https://www.yworks.com/products/yed)
 3. Associate yEd with `.tgf` files.
 4. Add your ink scripts to this project or add the 'Unity Ink Graph' folder to your own project.